Your custom-fit frame bag starts with a photo.

 Pro Tips:

-• Ensure ruler or tape markings are clear
+• Make sure ruler or tape markings are clearly visible

 Frame Bag Photo Template Guide